Aryan-code-cell/Movie-React/README.md

+🎬 Movie & TV Shows Trailer App
+Welcome to the Movie & TV Shows Trailer App!
+This app is your one-stop destination for watching trailers of the latest movies and TV shows.
+Discover new content, get excited about upcoming releases, and never miss out on the entertainment buzz.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.